danhaggard/react-scroll-collapse/README.md

 # TODOs

 1) Clean up ExpandButton (Is being dual used as a button and just a comment title.
 Separate out).
+2) expandCollapseItems is broken.  targetNodeArry does not seem to be mapping correctly to targetNodeTreeIdArray.
+  Instead of [{id: 0, treeId: 0}, {id: 1, treeId: 1}, etc]
+  I get [{id: [0, 1 ,2], treeId: [0,1,2]}]
+  Using a straight map function.
+Look in: nestedCollapserItemsExpandedRootEvery in /selectors/collapser.js

+  Half workaround in collapserWrapper, where each childId is added in a separate dispatch instead of together as an array.
+But there are still bugs.

 Example Component Audit: